 - Poring Hot Springs: On the far side of the mountain (An extra hour’s drive) is the Poring Hot Springs.
 As the mountain and rain forest tend to be colder than other parts of Sabah, Malaysia, a visit to the hot springs can be just what the doctor ordered.
 Sit in any one of many tiled tubs fed by the natural hot water or pay for a private room.
 You can even access a butterfly farm, cave, and rope bridge system through the canopy layer of trees

 - Smoked Wild Boar: Along the drive to Mt.
 Kinabalu you’ll find many roadside stands barbecuing wild boar.
 The boar is local to Sabah, and cut, salted, and smoked to order.
 It’s the closest we came to eating authentic bacon while in Sabah, and absolutely melt-in-your-mouth delicious.
+I still consider this Kota Kinabalu food one of the best things I’ve ever eaten.
 The experience is also a fun one, and, at only 22RM (around $5) for 1kg of meat, completely worth it!

 Tip: This tour will pick you up from your hotel in Kota Kinabalu and take you to Mt.
 Kinabalu Park and Poring Hot Springs with an air-conditioned transfer van and English-speaking guide.
 Order fast, though, spaces are limited and likely to sell out!